typlog/yue.css/README.md

 ## API

-For readable content, wrapper them under the `.yue` class, and everything would be ok now:
+For readable content, wrap them under the `.yue` class, and everything would be ok now:

 ```html